Collector-Experiments/flanker-task/README.md

 # flanker-task

-A simple flanker task with three arrows either side of a middle arrow.
+A simple flanker task with three characters either side of a middle character.

 To download the whole experiment right click on https://raw.githubusercontent.com/Collector-Trialtypes/flanker-task/master/flanker-experiment.json and click "save link as".
 Similarly, to save just the trialtype right click on https://raw.githubusercontent.com/Collector-Trialtypes/flanker-task/master/flanker-trialtype.html and click "save link as".